 You can run ReadyAPI tests in several ways:

-SoapUI Pro Functional Testing task.
+SoapUI Pro for Azure DevOps task.
 This task runs SoapUI TestRunner with basic options.
 It is easy to configure it, which allows you to quickly configure a test run.
 To use this task, you need to install the SoapUI Pro Functional Testing extension.

 |The extension supports only agents deployed on Windows.
 If you need to run tests on Linux or macOS agents, use command-line runners.|